Heribert of Cologne

 Heribert of Cologne (c.
-970 - 16 March 1021), also known as Saint Heribert, was a German Roman Catholic prelate who served as the Archbishop of Cologne from 999 until his death.
-He also served as the Chancellor for the Emperor Otto III since 994.
-He also collaborated with Henry II, Holy Roman Emperor with whom relations were strained though were strengthened over time.
+970 - 16 March 1021), also known as Saint Heribert, was a German prelate of the Catholic Church who served as the Archbishop of Cologne from 999 until his death.
+He was chancellor of Italy for Otto III, Holy Roman Emperor from 994 and for the Kingdom of Germany from 998.
+He became an advisor and ally to Henry II, Holy Roman Emperor; their relationship began poorly, but strengthened over time.

-Heribert's canonization was confirmed around 1075.
+Heribert was revered in his lifetime; his canonisation was confirmed around 1075.